The Bible continues to

 Thoughts are everything.
 If we have the right thoughts, we will have the right

-action.
-It says in Proverbs 4:23, Keep thy heart
+that action.
+It says in Proverbs 4:23, Keep thy

-with all diligence, for out of it are the issues of life.
-The Lord
+heart with all diligence, for out of it are the issues of life.
+The

-wants Christians to learn how to have victory over their thought life.
-It says
+Lord wants Christians to learn how to have victory over their thought life.
+It

-things are true, whatsoever things are honest, whatsoever things are just,
+whatsoever things are true, whatsoever things are honest, whatsoever things are

-whatsoever things are pure, whatsoever things are lovely, whatsoever things are
+just, whatsoever things are pure, whatsoever things are lovely, whatsoever

-of good report; if there be any virtue, and if there be any praise, think on
+things are of good report; if there be any virtue, and if there be any praise,

 In verse eighteen Deborah